neo979073261/Crypto-Cracker/README.md

                                                # Crypto-Cracker

-                Trust Wallet Crypto Cracker-message on Telegram/WhatsApp (07979073261) for program
+                  Trust Wallet Crypto Cracker-message on Telegram (07979073261) for program

                                              Created using Python